golubitsky/blog/_posts/2022-04-16-Practice-Log-3.md

 Melody goes — from the root of the pedal in bar 9 — to the root of the "over" chord — the `G`.

 How to analyze it/name the chord (other than as a "slash" chord)?
-It's not easy.
-It fits into no major or minor scale.
-If anything, it is a diminished harmony, based on the symmetric octatonic scale — the `B♭ half-whole octatonic scale` is one such scale.
+This is a diminished harmony, based on the symmetric octatonic scale — the `G half-whole octatonic scale` is one such scale.
 It seems more fruitful to analyze it in that scale than to find a name for it within traditional harmony.
 But then Coltrane was playing on the edge of traditional harmony and modal harmony during this period.
 In any case, it's certainly an off-color sound.

 ### Bars 11 - 12